Skip to main content

 2. Click Edit Tools.

-• Tool Description: Enter a description that accurately describes the specific actions the flow performs.
+• Tool description: Enter a description that completely and accurately describes the specific actions the flow performs.

-MCP clients use the Tool Name and Tool Description to determine which action to use.
+MCP clients use tool names and descriptions to determine which actions to use when generating responses.

-MCP clients like Cursor treat your Langflow project as a single MCP server with all of your enabled flows listed as tools.
+Because MCP clients treat your Langflow project as a single MCP server with all of your enabled flows listed as tools, unclear names and descriptions can cause the agent to select tools incorrectly or inconsistently.

-This can confuse agents if the flows have unclear names or descriptions.
-For example, a flow's default name is the flow ID, such as adbbf8c7-0a34-493b-90ea-5e8b42f78b66.
-This provides no information to an agent about the type of flow or it's purpose.
+For example, a flow's default tool name is the flow ID, such as adbbf8c7-0a34-493b-90ea-5e8b42f78b66.
+This provides no information to an agent about the type of flow or its purpose.

 To provide more context about your flows, make sure to name and describe your flows clearly when configuring your Langflow project's MCP server.

-It's helpful to think of the names and descriptions as function names and code comments, using clear statements describing the problems your flows solve.
+Think of these names and descriptions as function names and code comments.
+Use clear statements to describe the problems your flows solve.

-For example, assume you have a Document Q&A flow that uses an LLM to chat about resumes, and you give the flow the following name and description:
+For example, assume you create a flow based on the Document Q&A template that uses an LLM to chat about resumes, and then you give the flow the following name and description:

 After connecting your Langflow MCP server to Cursor, you can ask Cursor about the resume, such as What job experience does Emily have?.
 Using the context provided by your tool name and description, the agent can decide to use the document_qa_for_resume MCP tool to create a response about Emily's resume.
 If necessary, the agent asks permission to use the flow tool before generating the response.